 For years, my weight was around 160, not too bad for my height, but then I slowly put on more and more weight until in January 2014, I was at my highest weight of 218 pounds – a full 100 pounds in 25 years…not good.
 My blood pressure was so high my doctor put me on medication, my blood sugar was in pre-diabetic range and something had to change.
 This body, these health problems, they were not me, and were not who I wanted to be.
 I was still somewhat active – 2 Komen 60 day walks, a few half marathons and 5Ks here and there – but nothing consistent at all.
 I had been on a up and down roller coaster with weight, sometimes getting as low as 180, then going right back up.
 Something had to give!

 In August of 2014, I bought a GroupOn for a boot camp, hoping that maybe it would be something I could stick with, even if just for a month.
 Well, the boot camp changed my life.
-One of the instructors, Kari, was amazing.
-The other ones not so much, but Kari was great!
+One of the instructors was amazing.
+The other ones not so much, but She was great!

-I was running a half marathon that month, and who was up on a bridge shouting encouragement to me but Kari.
+I was running a half marathon that month, and who was up on a bridge shouting encouragement to me but this random trainer.
 She was there to cheer on another friend, but saw me and cheered me on too.
-At the end of that month, I was disappointed to learn that the boot camp I was going to was moving back to outdoor only, not my cup of tea, but Kari told me to be patient as she was opening her own studio.
+At the end of that month, I was disappointed to learn that the boot camp I was going to was moving back to outdoor only, not my cup of tea, but a trainer told me to be patient as she was opening her own studio.

-Kari opened Sweatmood in late September 2014 and I was right there ready to sign up.
+The trainers new gym opened in late September 2014 and I was right there ready to sign up.
 Since then I have been working out consistently 3-4 days a week, and feeling good!
 In August 2015, I ran the same half marathon and took 21 minutes off my time – with no running training, just working out at Sweatmood.